 Genting Highland, Pahang

 From Batu Caves, your next nearest, travel destination, you can head on to Genting Highland which is about 42km away, an hour by taxi, would cost you roughly $50.
-It’s Malaysia’s ultimate holiday destination standing at 6000 feet above sea level where the weather is cooling below 20 degree by day and below 10 by night.
-Experience world-class hotels, you can stay here for 2 days or more to explore their newly constructed indoor and outdoor theme parks in 2020 plus there is few casinos here, the only license operator in Malaysia.
+It’s Malaysia’s ultimate holiday destination standing at 6000 feet above sea level where the weather is cooling below 20 degrees by day and below 10 by night.
+Experience world-class hotels, you can stay here for 2 days or more to explore their newly constructed indoor and outdoor theme parks in 2020 plus there are few casinos here, the only licensed operator in Malaysia.

 Fraser Hill, Pahang

 Fraser’s Hill is a mountain village in Pahang, 100km north of Genting Highland known for its highland rainforest and extensive birdlife along with several nature paths, including Pine Tree Trail and Bishop Trail, cross jungle terrain sheltering migratory birds like the Siberian thrush.
 The area also harbors Malayan tigers and rare trig oak trees.
 Near the village is the Jeriau Waterfall.
 This is a quiet village for relaxing with nothing much to do, good for retreat.

 Cameron Highland, Pahang